ppy/osu-wiki/wiki/Help_Centre/en.md

 To copy the results of the command, simply click and drag from the bottom of the output all the way to the top so that the information turns white, then right click to instantly copy it to your clipboard.

-#### I have changed my settings, and now I can't start osu! or it freezes.
+#### I have changed my settings, and now I can't start osu! or it freezes

 **Resetting osu! back to its default settings will fix this in most cases.**